 NORRISTOWN, Pa., Feb.
-16, 2021 – Private equity investment firm Tryko Partners has expanded its greater Philadelphia regional portfolio with the acquisition of the Regina Community Nursing Center, a 121-bed skilled nursing facility in Norristown.
+16, 2021 – Real estate investment firm Tryko Partners has expanded its greater Philadelphia regional portfolio with the acquisition of the Regina Community Nursing Center, a 121-bed skilled nursing facility in Norristown.
 The newly acquired facility – renamed Markley Rehabilitation & Healthcare Center – is slated for an immediate $3.5 million investment in physical plant renovations and specialty programming enhancements.

 “This facility has significant upside potential,” said Tryko’s Uri Kahanow, director of acquisitions.
 “It has good bones and is located in a prime market, one in which we have nearly a decade of experience and facilities that enjoy established partnerships with leading healthcare providers.”